Wolfmyths/Genshin-Stopwatch/README.md

 Thanks to [PyQt5](https://pypi.org/project/PyQt5/) for making an open source easy-to-use framework.

-Thanks to [Win10toast](https://pypi.org/project/win10toast/) for making it easy to include deskstop notifications.
-(And for including threading so I don't have to)
+Thanks to [Win10toast](https://pypi.org/project/win10toast/) and [Apprise](https://pypi.org/project/apprise/) for making it easy to include deskstop notifications.

 [Pyinstaller](https://pypi.org/project/pyinstaller/) for creating a way to change python programs into an exe